ftl/hamdeck/README.md

 # HamDeck

 HamDeck allows you to control and automate your ham radio station using an Elgato Stream Deck device.
 You can define buttons using a JSON configuration file.
-HamDeck connects to the local pulseaudio server and the local rigctld server on the default ports.
+HamDeck connects to the local pulseaudio server, to a Hamlib rigctld server, or to ExpertSDR through the TCI protocol.
 Currently the following actions are implemented as Stream Deck buttons:

 * Toggle the mute state of a pulseaudio sink, source, sink input, or source output.
-* Call any simple hamlib set command (e.g. `vfo_op BAND_UP`).
+* Call any simple Hamlib set command (e.g. `vfo_op BAND_UP`).
-* Set the mode of your radio through hamlib.
+* Set the mode of your radio through Hamlib or TCI.
-* Switch to a specific frequency band through hamlib (if `vfo_op BAND_UP/BAND_DOWN` is supported by your radio).
+* Switch to a specific frequency band through Hamlib or TCI.
-* Set the output power level of your radio through hamlib.
+* Set the output power level of your radio through Hamlib or TCI.
-* Control the TX state (MOX) of your radio through hamlib.
+* Control the TX state (MOX) of your radio through Hamlib or TCI.
-* Select the VFO of your radio through hamlib.
+* Select the VFO of your radio through Hamlib.
 * Get an indication on the mode buttons which modes are suitable to the current frequency according to the IARU Region 1 bandplan.
-* Jump to the beginning of the closest band portion suitable for your currently selected mode (press the mode button > 1s).
+* Jump to the center of the closest band portion suitable for your currently selected mode (press the mode button > 1s).
+* Control the major volume of ExpertSDR through TCI.

 This tool is written in Go on Linux.
 It might also work on OSX or Windows, but I did not try that out.